seliard/whittest/README.md

 # GET /hotels/{id}/{query}/{radius}
-Integrates with Foursquare and retrieves the top venues for a specific hotel within a search radius. id should be one of the existing hotels on the list. query can be anything you're looking for, e.g. (bars, cafes, nightclubs, casinos, etc.) radius should be a number between 0 and 100000.
+Integrates with Foursquare and retrieves the top venues for a specific hotel within a search radius.
+**id** should be one of the existing hotels on the list.
+**query** can be anything you're looking for, e.g. (bars, cafes, nightclubs, casinos, etc.)
+**radius** should be a number between 0 and 100000.
 A good example would be between 500 and 1500.
 Example call and response:
 http://localhost:57575/hotels/LONBLA/bars/1000
+'''
 [
     {
         "id": "4b9a90e1f964a520dbc135e3",